 First impressions are the most important.
-Work with Jeff to help you take a fresh look at your home.
+Work with your agent and the Echo team to help you take a fresh look at your home.
 Do the shrubs need pruning?
 Do you need to repaint?
 What’s normal for you may be unacceptable to the buyer.

 Now that your home is ready, it’s time to put it up for sale and market it.
-Establishing a marketing strategy with Jeff and the Echo Fine Properties Team is a must.
+Establishing a marketing strategy your agent and the Echo Team is a must.
 Your agent will expose your home to the greatest number of potential buyers possible.
 They will use a marketing plan that will bring not only the most buyers, but also the most qualified buyers to your doorstep.

 Learn more about the Home ECHOnomics marketing plan at our How We Do It page.

 When a buyer decides they like your home, they will make you a written offer.
 The Echo Fine Properties Team will advise you as to whether or not the prospective buyer is qualified to purchase your home.
 After all, who needs to review an offer from a buyer that is unable to buy it?